raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 As we will see in this essay, the above regex can most certainly be implemented by a finite-state automaton, meaning that we can write a finite-state automaton that recognizes all the same sentences of symbols that this regex recognizes.
 In fact, any regex written with this flavour (characters, wildcards, zero-or more operator, and non-capturing groups) can be implemented with a finite-state automaton.

-But what if we want to recognize regexen like this? meaning, we want to write a finite-state automation that can recognize regexen of this flavour, not what the regexen recognize?
+But what if we want to recognize regexen like this?
+Meaning, we want to write a finite-state automation that can recognize regexen of this flavour, not what the regexen recognize?

 ---